Introduction to PostgreSQL Architecture

-Shared memory refers to the memory reserved for transactional, and another log catches.
-Shared memory consist of the following components:
+Shared memory refers to the memory reserved for transactional and another log catches.
+It consists of the following components:

-- If we have a dedicated server for PostgreSQL, reasonable starting to set shared buffers value is 25% of total memory.
+- For a dedicated server hosting PostgreSQL, a reasonable initial value to set for shared buffers is 25% of the total memory.
 The purpose of shared buffers is to minimize server DISK IO.

-- WAL buffers temporarily store changes in the database, which changes in the WAL buffers are written to the WAL file at a predetermined time.
-WAL buffers and WAL files are significant to recover the data at some peak of time at the time of backup and recovery.
+- WAL buffers serve the purpose of temporarily storing changes in the database.
+The WAL buffers write the changes to the WAL file at a predetermined time.
+WAL buffers and WAL files are significant to recover the data at some peak of time during backup and recovery.

-- Set the specific memory to per client connections to be used by internal sort of operations and hash tables to writing data into temporary disk files.
+- To allocate a specific amount of memory per client connection for internal sort operations and hash tables used in writing data into temporary disk files.